Home/Blog/Well-Being/Home Remedies/Effective Chickenpox Treatment at Home: Chicken Pox Home Remedies, Prevention and Much More

 9. Lime Juice

 Lime is high in vitamin C and antioxidants.
-It is an astringent, speeding up the chickenpox treatment and reducing scars and rashes caused by it.
+It is also an astringent, speeding up the treatment of chickenpox and reducing scars and rashes caused by it.

 Apply diluted lime juice on rashes using cotton and leave it on for 5 minutes.
 Apply it twice a day for quick effects.